flayzer1/DarkSystem/README.md

 # Known Bugs:
 - When DarkSystem crash, server does not stop.
 (Solved %90)
 - DarkSystem's experience system does not work correctly.
+(Not so problem :D)

 # Known Bugs in 1.2:
 - Moving is glitchy.